 He was responsible for the design of the Dodge Durango’s exhaust system and the diesel fuel system for the Dodge Ram.
 He also was responsible for quality enhancements to all Dodge Truck products fuel systems.
 While in Vehicle Development, he tested vehicles for customer acceptance under all environments and usages, from -40 degrees to 140 degrees, single occupant to fully loaded trailer towing up the most challenging grades in the country.

-Peter is an electronic stability control expert, brake, suspension, and exhaust expert and can make recommendations on suspension tuning, brake pedal feel, and Electronic Stability Control system tuning, as well as determining the crashworthiness of vehicles.
+PJ is an electronic stability control expert, brake, suspension, and exhaust expert and can make recommendations on suspension tuning, brake pedal feel, and Electronic Stability Control system tuning, as well as determining the crashworthiness of vehicles.